FAQs

 CPF Education Loan Scheme (CPF-AES)

-How often do I need to apply for Financial Schemes?
+How often do I need to apply for Payment Schemes?

-Once your application for a financial scheme is approved, it remains valid for your entire course duration.
+Once your application for a payment scheme is approved, it remains valid for your entire course duration.
 You won’t need to reapply each semester.

 I am an international student.
-What are the financial schemes that I can apply for to aid my studies?
+What are the payment schemes that I can apply for to aid my studies?

-As an international student, you can apply for the Tuition Fee Loan to help manage your tuition payments.
+As an international student, you can apply for the Higher Education Student Loan to help manage your tuition fee payments.

-Do I pay for my tuition fee first before my application for a financial scheme is approved?
+Do I pay for my tuition fee first before my application for a payment scheme is approved?

 Yes—you’re responsible for paying your fees if your application isn’t submitted during the application period.
-Also, if your approved scheme does not cover supplementary fees, you’ll need to pay those separately.
+If your approved scheme does not cover supplementary fees, you’ll need to pay those separately.

-Can I apply for more than one financial scheme?
+Can I apply for more than one payment scheme?

 Yes, you can—as long as you meet the eligibility criteria for each one.
 For more information, visit our website.